JakaCobot/JakaCobot.github.io/docs/en/guide/SRCI/SRCI_en.md

 Follow the steps below to troubleshoot when JSI communication fails:
 1. Make sure the PROFINET between JAKA and PLC is connected and functioning.
 2. Make sure the PLC configuration is correct.
 3. If the communication often disconnects, please check whether the switch meets the PROFINET requirement.
-Or directly connect the PLC with the controller cabinet.
+Or directly connect the PLC to the control cabinet.
-4. If PROFINET is in normal connection, then the issue might be of the JSI.
+4. If PROFINET is in normal connection, then it might be the issue of the JSI.
 5. If HMI simulation is needed, please set "PG/PC Interface" (contact Siemens for detailed information).

 Debug steps when robot not move：
-1. Check overridespeed
+1. Check overridespeed.
-2. Check velocity setting of defaultDynamic and referenceDynamic
+2. Check velocity setting of defaultDynamic and referenceDynamic.
-3. Check velocity parameter of command
+3. Check velocity and acceleration parameter of the command.
-4. Check if controller already in interrupted status
+4. Check if the robot is already in Interrupted status.

 ## Appendix #